 Now that you’ve started some initial research, you’re ready to start planning your SEO content strategy.
 Create two to four topics that all relate to each other but aren’t too similar.
 The topics ideally need to play off each other in a sort of sequential way.
 For example, if you’re selling fishing poles and tackle, you’ll want to write about the best kind of poles, then write about the best kind of reels, and next the best types of lures — then, link them all together.
 This SEO content tactic is known as building a “content topic cluster” or a “hub and spoke” model where you link all your blog topics together.
 This builds authority on the topic and keeps people interested by taking them naturally through the steps of the buying process.

 Having a content topic cluster is key when following international SEO best practices.
 To build your content topic cluster, pick a theme to focus on.
 Keeping the focus of your content cluster will help with planning and the topics will start to naturally come into view.
 If you have some topics in mind already, you’ll want to do some keyword research.

 What it really comes down to is keyword research.
 Find keywords with a decent amount of search volume that also have a low keyword difficulty score.

 So, what does that mean?
 Let’s break it down.

 Keyword Search Volume:

-To find keywords and search volume, you’ll want to use Google’s Keyword Planner Tool.
-You can also use other keyword research tools within SEM Rush and Moz, but know they are getting a lot of their information from the same database — Google.
+To find keywords and search volume, in local or international markets, you’ll want to use Google’s Keyword Planner Tool.
+You can also use other keyword research tools within SEMRush and Moz, but know they are getting a lot of their information from the same database — Google.
 Google has a lot of data on search volume and trends, but it can be hard to get the tool to generate more ideas.
 The keyword planner is my preferred place to start when conducting keyword research.